scionassociation/scion-overview_I-D/draft-perrig-scion-overview.md

 #### Problems with BGPsec in Full Deployment

 Even if all ASes in the world were to deploy BGPsec, many issues remain, such as the creation of wormholes and forwarding loops by attackers, or the introduction of circular dependencies, see {{LI2014}} and {{COOPER2013}}, respectively.
 RPKI and BGPsec also cause issues for network sovereignty {{ROTHENBERGER2017}}.
-As very few organizations are at the root of the RPKI hierarchy, these organizations have the power to create or revoke certificates.
+As very few organizations are at the root of the RPKI hierarchy, these organizations have control over the creation or revocation of certificates.
 Depending on the jurisdiction, local courts of some countries may gain the power to shut down parts of the Internet, which makes some ISPs reluctant to deploy RPKI.
-Finally, BGPsec further exacerbates BGP’s scalability issues.
+Additionally, BGPsec further exacerbates BGP’s scalability issues.
 To provide global connectivity, every one of the currently about 75,000 ASes in the world needs to know how to reach every other AS.
 This requires a large number of BGP update messages, the processing of which requires many more resources in BGPsec due to the additional cryptographic operations.
 Furthermore, prefix aggregation no longer works in BGPsec because the digital signatures are not aggregated.
-This is particularly cumbersome, as Internet routers need to store and exchange a fast-growing number of paths, caused by the increasing fragmentation of the IP address space and the trend towards announcing ever smaller IP address ranges.
+This is particularly cumbersome, as Internet routers need to store and exchange a fast-growing number of paths (caused by the increasing fragmentation of the IP address space and the trend towards announcing ever smaller IP address ranges).

+### Other Internet Issues

-### Lack of Authentication
+#### Lack of Authentication

 Authenticating digital data is becoming increasingly important, as adversaries exploit the absence of authentication to inject malicious information.
-Infrastructures to provide authentication, such as RPKI/BGPsec, TLS {{RFC8446}}, and DNSSEC {{RFC4033}}, have been added in an ad-hoc manner.
+To address these issues, infrastructures to provide authentication, such as RPKI/BGPsec, TLS {{RFC8446}}, and DNSSEC {{RFC4033}}, have been added in an ad-hoc manner.
-Unfortunately, all these protocols are sensitive to the compromise of a single entity.
-DNSSEC and RPKI rely on a single or very small number of roots of trust.
-TLS is based on an oligopolistic trust model, in which any one of hundreds of authorities can issue a certificate for any domain name.
+Unfortunately, these protocols are sensitive to the compromise of a single entity.
+DNSSEC and RPKI rely on a single or very small number of roots of trust, whereas TLS is based on an oligopolistic trust model, in which any one of hundreds of authorities can issue a certificate for any domain name.
 The Internet Control Message Protocol (ICMP) does not even have an authenticated counterpart, thus allowing the injection of fake ICMP packets, see {{RFC4443}} and {{RFC0791}}.
-The Internet neither supports the establishment of a shared secret key between two end hosts for encrypted and authenticated end-to-end communication; the simplest mechanism today is to rely on trust-on-first-use (TOFU) approaches.
+The Internet also does not support the establishment of a shared secret key between two end hosts for encrypted and authenticated end-to-end communication; the simplest mechanism today is to rely on trust-on-first-use (TOFU) approaches.
 They opportunistically send the public key unauthenticated to the other communicating party.

-### Attacks {#attack}
+#### Attacks {#attack}

-The current Internet architecture offers little to no protection against attacks such as prefix hijacking, spoofing, denial of service, DNS hijacking, and composed versions thereof (which use a combination of vulnerabilities, or use a vulnerability in one protocol to compromise another protocol).
+The current Internet architecture offers little to no protection against several attacks, such as prefix hijacking, spoofing, denial of service, DNS hijacking, and composed versions thereof (which use a combination of vulnerabilities, or use a vulnerability in one protocol to compromise another protocol).

 - **Prefix hijacking**
-Due to a lack of authentication and fault isolation in BGP, numerous Internet outages are caused by prefix hijacking, a malicious or erroneous announcement of IP address space.
+Due to a lack of authentication and fault isolation in BGP, numerous Internet outages are caused by prefix hijacking.
 Prefix hijacking can also be used for interception (142).
 This problem is exacerbated by the fact that defining BGP routing policies is often a complicated, manual, and thus error-prone process.
 Unfortunately, BGP hijacks are still possible when RPKI is deployed and are only resolved in a full deployment of BGPsec: With RPKI, a malicious AS trying to hijack a particular IP prefix can still send a BGP update message claiming that it is directly connected to its legitimate owner (for which there exists a valid ROA).
 Recipients of such an announcement would accept it, since the legitimate owner of the addresses is noted as the last AS in the BGP message.
 They would then start sending traffic intended for those IP addresses to the attacker, who can inspect, reroute, or drop it.
-In settings where route origin validation (ROV) is deployed, Morillo et al. recently point out several new attacks: hidden hijack, non-routed prefix hijack, and super-prefix hijack of non-routed prefixes {{MORILLO2021}}.
+Also, in settings where route origin validation (ROV) is deployed, Morillo et al. recently point out several new attacks: hidden hijack, non-routed prefix hijack, and super-prefix hijack of non-routed prefixes {{MORILLO2021}}.
 - **Spoofing and DDoS attacks**
 ICMP can be employed to send error or diagnostic messages (used by tools such as ping or traceroute).
 Because ICMP packets are not authenticated, the source address can easily be spoofed.
 This can lead to distributed denial-of-service (DDoS) attacks {{KUMAR2007}}, or be used to disconnect two BGP routers from each other {{RFC5927}}.
 Since regular IP packets are not authenticated either, they suffer from the same problem, i.e., the source IP address can be spoofed.